List of Parenthood characters: Amber Holt

 In the first episode of season five, Ryan proposes to Amber after he returns from a third tour of duty in Afghanistan.
 She accepts the proposal.
 He buys her a very expensive engagement ring that she is uncomfortable accepting since he used all his money from the army to purchase it.
 This leads to tension between the couple.
 Ryan becomes upset when he feels as though a member of the band that the Luncheonette is recording is flirting with Amber, and when he picks her up from a bar, he gets into a fight with one of the guys, leading to his being arrested.
 The band decides not to press charges, but Amber is not sure where their relationship stands, especially after Crosby and Adam ask that Ryan not come around the Luncheonette for a while.
 After a talk with her grandfather, she tells Ryan that she loves him and wants to work through things and have a family with him.
 However, he tells her that he has reenlisted in the army.
 He ends their engagement, which leads to Amber going on a bender.
 One night, she ends up at a bar where her father works.
 After getting into an altercation with a man at the bar, she vents her frustrations at her father (who prevents her from driving home), claiming she is like him; however, she stays the night at her father's place and reconnects with him; he says she's not like him but is like her mother.
 Ryan later gets hurt and is discharged, and Amber goes to visit him in the hospital, but Ryan's mother shows up and insists he return to Wyoming.

 Later, Amber finds out she is pregnant with Ryan's child.
 However, she exhibits a strong want to raise the child on her own without his help (especially after talking with Drew, who drove her to Wyoming so she could give the news to Ryan and refused to leave her there).
 In the penultimate episode of the series, Amber gives birth to a son, whom she names Ezekiel (Zeek) after her grandfather.
 Because she is struggling in her small apartment, Zeek and Camille invite Amber and her baby to move in with them, to which she happily agrees.
-After an undisclosed amount of time, Amber is now married to a man with whom she has a young daughter with, while Ryan remains a part of his son's life.
+After an undisclosed amount of time, Amber is now married to a man with whom she has a young daughter, while Ryan remains a part of his son's life.